QuentinRa/blog.quentinra.dev/maths/numerical-analysis/index.md

 ### Cauchy, or it's better when it's unique

-To have a problem with a unique solution, we add a constraint by fixing a value to a certain point.
+To have a problem with a unique solution, we add constraints by fixing values to a certain point (there are the same number of constraints that the order of the ODE).

 For example, $y\prime = y$ has $x\mapsto 0,\quad x\mapsto \exp (x),\quad x\mapsto 42\times \exp (x) $ as solutions, but $\exp$ is the unique solution to the problem
 <div>